-Site 102.05 "Applicant" means any person seeking to construct and operate any energy, renewable energy or bulk power supply facility within this state.
+Site 102.065 "Applicant" means any person seeking to construct and operate any energy facility within this state.

-Site 102.0406 "Application" means the written document filed with the committee seeking the issuance of a Certificate of Site and Facility.
+Site 102.076 "Application" means the written document filed with the committee seeking the issuance of a Certificate of Site and Facility.